Welcome to the Artist Toolbox

-We coordinate a small team of official Fringe photographers to shoot as many rehearsals (or performances) as possible, as well as the general atmosphere of the Fringe and the club night parties.
+Our official Fringe photographer (and his assistant) will shoot all production rehearsals, as well as the general atmosphere of the Fringe and the club night parties.

 We do not allow companies to book external photographers to take photos during performances and audiences are reminded not to take photos at the beginning of every show.